TimoSci/eth-validator-checklist/README.md

   * Directly through the package manager: `sudo snap install ruby`

-3. An ETH1 node, and ETH2 Beacon and Validator nodes.
+3. An ETH1 client, and ETH2 Beacon and Validator clients.
 Currently this checklist only works with **Geth** and **Prysm**.
 Support for other clients is planned.

 ## Installation